 Our Founder’s Guide for Buying Moroccan Rugs

 I grew up in a family of rug artisans.
 I used to watch the women of our riad weave colorful and beautiful rugs daily to sell to local carpet dealers.
-This certainly defined who I am.
-My favorite thing to do to this day is to browse the Souk market, find new products and talk with artisans.
+This indeed defined who I am.
+My favorite thing to do today is to browse the Souk market, find new products and talk with artisans.
 The artisan world of creations is fascinating; there is always room to learn more – even for experts.
 Moroccan rugs are no exception.
 They are among the richest and most exciting fields of Moroccan craftsmanship.

 What influences a rug design depends heavily on the artisan, the tribe he belonged to, and the time-frame of creation.
 Traditional rug artisans choose between replicating their tribe’s traditional design to carry on their legacy or mixing the traditional design with personal inspiration, engaging in conversations woven with artistry.